 “Articles of incorporation are filed as of the date of creation and are often not updated to include shareholder information, profit distribution methods or other ongoing business relations, whereas operating agreements can be more easily adjusted to stay current with the current state of operations,” Gauvreau said.

-It is also important to understand that, although they serve a similar purpose, operating agreements differ slightly from a company’s bylaws.
-Operating agreements tend to outline items in greater detail than the bylaws of a corporation would.
+It is also crucial to understand that, although they serve a similar purpose, operating agreements differ slightly from a company’s bylaws.
+Operating agreements tend to outline items in greater detail than the bylaws of a corporation.

 “In a corporation’s situation, it is very common to have additional agreements created, often referred to as a shareholder’s agreement, which outlines in greater detail the information that would typically be contained inside an operating agreement,” Gauvreau said.

-Operating agreements and articles of incorporation work hand in hand to outline your business structure and define how you will legally operate.
-However, they do have a bit of overlap and share a few similar features.
-For example, they both include necessary business information and share a similar functionality and outline.
+Operating agreements and articles of incorporation work hand in hand to outline your business structure and define how your company will legally operate.
+However, they do overlap a bit and have a few similar features.
+For example, both documents include necessary business information and have similar functionality and outlines.

 The operating agreement and articles of incorporation “both present information about the business, such as the business name, purpose and how the business will operate,” Gauvreau said.
 “In addition, both documents define the ownership structure and are necessary for understanding the function of the business.”